dukebw/ml-reading-notes-improved-system/cs231_notes.md

 - "Spatial Pyramid Matching" Lazebnik, Schmid and Ponce, 2006.
 Using SVM and kernel modules to recognize a scene.

-- "Histogram of Gridents (HoG) Dalal and Triggs, 2005.
+- "Histogram of Gradients (HoG) Dalal and Triggs, 2005.

 - "Deformable Part Model" Feizenswalb, McAllester, Ramanan, 2009.